 Tantur Faculty and Staff

-The faculty and administrative staff of Tantur is a small but dedicated group of individuals from different national, religious and professional backgrounds.
-Together, they work with our facilities and groundskeeping team who make all the work of our institute a possibility.
+The faculty and administrative staff of Tantur are a dedicated group of individuals from different national, religious and professional backgrounds.
+Together, they work with our facilities and groundskeeping team who make the work of our institute possible.

 Rev. Russell McDougall, C.S.C., also known as "Fr.
 Russ," has been an ordained priest of the Congregation of Holy Cross since 1991.
 He has been the rector of Tantur since July of 2014.
 He holds a masters of divinity from the University of Notre Dame and a licentiate of sacred theology from the Pontifical Biblical Institute in Rome.
 A native of northwest Indiana, he has more than 13 year's ministry experience with the Holy Cross in Kenya and Uganda.
 Since his arrival in Jerusalem, Fr.
 Russ has been involved in a wide range of social and religious interests both related and complimentary to his work as rector.